Credit for Previous Study: A-Level Exams

 - Physics: For a grade of A* or A in A-Level Physics, credit will be given for 12 units of subject 8.01, Physics I, and you may enroll in subject 8.02 or 8.022 (Physics II).
 For grades lower than A, no credit is given.

-If you earn 8.01 credit and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of general elective credit.
+If you earn 8.01 credit from an A-Level score and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of general elective credit.
 You will also receive 12 units of credit for a passing grade in 8.012.

 - Geography: For a grade of A* or A in A-Level Geography, MIT's Department of Earth, Atmospheric, and Planetary Sciences will grant 3 units of unrestricted elective credit.